Lightning-AI/litgpt/README.md

 pip install -r requirements-all.txt
 ```

-**(Optional) Use Flash Attention 2 (only available in PyTorch 2.2)**
+**(Optional) Use Flash Attention 2**

-Flash Attention 2 will be used automatically if Pytorch 2.2 (or higher) is installed.
+Flash Attention 2 will be used automatically if PyTorch 2.2 (or higher) is installed.
-However, this is only available via the Pytorch nightly build, which you can get by running:
+Currently, that requires installing PyTorch nightly, which you can get by running:

 ```bash
 pip uninstall -y torch
 pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/cu121